 - The Church has a properly equipped first aid kit the contents are regularly checked by a designated person.
-There are also first aid kits situated in the Springfield Centre. - A list of all people who are first aid trained or have medical experience (qualified G.Ps or nurses) should be available for volunteers supervising groups on Sunday mornings.
+There are also first aid kits situated in the Springfield Centre. - There is a defibrillator situated at the reception desk of the Springfield Centre for use in emergencies.

+- A list of all people who are first aid trained or have medical experience (qualified G.Ps or nurses) should be available for volunteers supervising groups on Sunday mornings.
 This will be complied by Church Wardens and the Vicar.
-This list will be reviewed and updated bi-annually and volunteers encouraged to undertake first-aid training. - At least one first-aid trained person should be present at all events or activities run by St Christopher's.
+This list will be reviewed and updated bi-annually and volunteers encouraged to undertake first-aid training.
+They should be aware of the current positions of the first aid kits. - We aim to have at least one first-aid trained person should present at all events or activities run by St Christopher's.